The following Information Law precedent provides comprehensive and up to date legal information covering:

 This precedent links to:

-a template created by the UK Information Commissioner’s Office (ICO) of the ‘Set II’ or ‘2004’ EU Standard Contractual Clauses (also known as the Model Clauses or SCCs) introduced by Commission Decision 2004/915/EC of 27 December 2004 for the transfer of personal data from data controllers established in the EEA to a data controller established outside the EEA under the General Data Protection Regulation (EU) 2016/679, EU GDPR
+a template created by the UK Information Commissioner’s Office (ICO) of the ‘Set II’ or ‘2004’ EU Standard Contractual Clauses (also known as the Model Clauses or SCCs) originally introduced by Commission Decision 2004/915/EC of 27 December 2004 and originally used for the transfer of personal data from data controllers established in the EEA to a data controller established outside the EEA under the EU’s General Data Protection Regulation (EU) 2016/679 (the EU GDPR).
+Such SCCs can no longer be used in new contracts under the EU GDPR but may continue to be used as a basis for new or existing international transfers between controllers under the United Kingdom General Data Protection Regulation, Retained Regulation (EU) 2016/679 (the UK GDPR).
+We call this template the ‘original version’

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.